lee-dohm/package-sync/README.md

 No keybindings are configured by default for the commands in this package.

+## Notes

+There are two primary use cases for this package:

+1. Ensure minimum set of packages installed
+    * Atom is allowed to have packages installed that are not in the list
+    * Package list is auto-generated once and then mostly manually updated
+1. Ensure that the list of installed packages is kept completely in sync
+    * Must install any missing packages
+    * Must remove any extra packages
+    * Package list is auto-updated when packages are installed or removed

+package-sync was originally intended to only satisfy the first scenario.
+It has since been pressed into service for the second scenario.

+### Minimum set of packages

+Operations:

+* Create package list from installed packages
+* Edit package list by hand
+* Ensure all packages in list are installed by syncing

+### Synchronize packages

+Operations:

+* Automated updating of package list
+* Ensure all packages are in sync by triggering sync

 ## Copyright

 Copyright &copy; 2014-2016 by [Lee Dohm](http://www.lee-dohm.com), [Lifted Studios](http://www.liftedstudios.com).
 See the [LICENSE](https://github.com/lee-dohm/package-sync/blob/master/LICENSE.md) for more details.